 If they aren’t eating the veggies, withhold the rich processed food until they do.
 They won’t starve, and they will eventually cave once they get hungry enough.
 It usually takes a few days, but in some cases (especially if the fish has been overfed) it could take as much as a week or two before they come around to the veggies.
 But once they do, they will discover how much fun it is to nibble on these all day long!

-Tip: You can wilt the veggies first by steaming them to soften them up—this really helps in my experience.
+Tip: You can wilt the veggies first by steaming them to soften them up.

 3. Treats for Something Different & Nutritious

 They say variety is the spice of life.
 And the same is true for the life of a goldfish!
-(You would get bored of eating the same thing every day… day after day…) It’s a good idea to break things up with a nutritious treat—usually given 2–3 times a week.
+It’s a good idea to break things up with a nutritious treat—usually given 2–3 times a week.

-Treats like live and/or dried foods offer the benefits of a boost of protein and color-enhancing properties—great for fish you are trying to get to grow bigger or develop more into its full potential.
-The best part?
-Goldfish LOVE them!
+Treats like live and/or dried foods offer the benefits of a boost of protein and color-enhancing properties—great for fish you are trying to get to grow bigger or develop more into their full potential

 It’s really important not to overdo the treats.
 Too much can make your goldfish overweight and unhealthy.
 But in moderation… They are a great addition to your goldfish’s diet!